FAQ

 1. CC BY (Attribution): allows anyone to copy, distribute, modify, and use the work, including for commercial purposes, provided that authorship is properly attributed to the original author.

-2. CC BY-SA (Attribution-Share Alike): similar to CC BY, but requires that any derivative works be distributed under the same license as the original.
+2. CC BY-SA (Attribution-Share Alike): similar to CC BY, but requires that any derivative work is distributed under the same license as the original.

 3. CC BY-ND (Attribution - No Derivative Works): allows distribution of the work, including for commercial purposes, but does not allow modification or creation of derivative works.
 Attribution to the author is always required.